VaasuCodez/statspykage/README.md

-# StatsPykage
+# [StatsPykage](https://pypi.org/project/StatsPykage/) <a name="top"></a>

-StatsPykage is a Python package for analysing probability distributions.
+[StatsPykage](https://pypi.org/project/StatsPykage/) is an open source Python package for analysing standard statistical distributions: Gaussian, Binomial, Poisson etc. distributions; hosted on [PyPi.org](https://pypi.org/).

-Data can be read from .txt files to instances of the Gaussian and Binomial distribution models.
+Data can be read from .txt files to instances of the distribution models.
 The package can be used to:

 1. Compute the properties of a distribution, such as the mean and standard deviation.
 2. Compute a distribution's probability density function for given values and intervals.